© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Grongaer is a scheduled monument protected by Cadw under reference CM082.
 View the official record →

-Grongaer is a prehistoric hillfort situated in Carmarthenshire, Wales, occupying a prominent hilltop position that would have provided commanding views of the surrounding landscape.
+Grongaer is a prehistoric hillfort situated in Carmarthenshire, Wales, commanding strategic views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM082.

 Grongaer dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Grongaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM082.